elsif-maj/urlac/README.md

 # Readme

-This is an experimentation in getting clients connected for audio chat via WebRTC using a Go SF.
+This is an experimentation in getting clients connected for audio chat via WebRTC using a Go SFU.

 The server and client files being used here are *barely* modified versions of the Pion examples repository directory called sfu-ws ( link ).